TUM-FAF/IDE/README.md

   - svn

 ### Lab 2
-Console Text Editors (one of):
+Command Line Interfaces (CLI) (one of):
   - vi
   - vim
   - emacs
   - nano

-Scripting:
+Scripting (using one of the following languages):
-  - bash
+  - Bash
-  - python
+  - Python
-  - perl
+  - Perl
   - C

 ### Lab 3